 Companies can reduce office costs and on-site expenses, while workers benefit from more autonomy and freedom from tedious commutes.

-Switching to a remote work environment is a welcome change for many people, though once the novelty of logging on while in your pajamas wears off, there’s work to be done.
+Switching to a remote work environment is a welcome change for many people, though once the novelty of logging on while in your pyjamas wears off, there’s work to be done.

 Working remotely comes with its own set of challenges beyond managing the flexibility and accountability that come with the territory.
 For those thinking of making the switch here are ten tips to help you make the transition while maintaining accountability and professionalism.